LEARNAcademy/Instructor-Handbook/README.md

 LEARN uses YouTube to capture lessons using Live Events.

-Here is a link to the steps to creating a Live Event: [Creating Youtube Live Events](./youtube-live-events.md)
+Here is a link to the steps to creating a Live Event: [Creating YouTube Live Events](./youtube-live-events.md)

-**Note for Remote:** Here is a link to the steps to uploading lectures from Zoom: [Adding Lectures to Youtube](./recording-lecture.md)
+**Note for Remote:** Here is a link to the steps to uploading lectures from Zoom: [Adding Lectures to YouTube](./recording-lecture.md)

 ### Live Captioning